greg-raven/grus/_posts/2020-06-02-i-hold-these-truths-to-be-self-evident.md

 **Response**

 More word salad.
 What does this even mean, beyond being an attempt to virtue signal just how very much the author cares, regardless of the facts?
 And who gets to determine what suffering is preventable?
-Maybe another massive, inefficient, uncaring government bureaucracy?
+Maybe another massive, inefficient, uncaring "fascist government" bureaucracy?

 Instead of blathering on in this manner, the author should demonstrate how she cares for her neighbors using her own time and after-tax dollars.
-That might actually be rationally liberal.
+That might actually be rational.

 {% include signature.html %}